SATYAMSUMAN24/Music-kala_my_music_website12/README.md

-# Music Player App for OPM Songs
+# Music Player App for Songs

-> This is a simple and responsive music player application for OPM songs using HTML, CSS and JavaScript.
+> This is a simple and responsive music player application for songs using HTML, CSS and JavaScript.

 > Username: *admin*